MkDay/Post-Collection/prevent-default-vs-return-false.md

 ```

-### What to consider before using *Event.preventDefault()*.
+### Where does we cannot use it and some alternatives for the *Event.preventDefault()*.

 Okay, now you know how to use `.preventDefault()` practically.
-But hold on, before using it you have to consider a few things  at the first place.
+But hold on, can we use it anywhere we want to stop default behaior?

+Actually we couldn't!
 Followings are the most common things you have to consider before using it.
+  1. with events that couldn't be canceled
+  1. to stop event propagation
+  1. to create callback functions with custom parameters
+  1. to create callback functions with return values

 * **Check if the event is cancelable**